segorov/appsec_references/cookies.md

 | `window.location.href`   | Yes | Yes | No |
 | `window.location.replace`| Yes | Yes | No |

-^Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://b.com/image-js.jpg.
+^The request is made, but reading the response is not allowed: Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://b.com/image-js.jpg.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).

-^^ Cookie sent for GET, not for POST
+^^ Cookie is sent with GET requests, but not wit POST requests.

+Subdomain results: subdomains are treated as first-party as far as cookie SameSite restrictions go.
+This means that all requests for `sub.a.com` and `a.com` content on `sub.a.com` pages contained both `ACOOKIE` and `SUBCOOKIE` and all embedded content/actions taken with a `sub.a.com` source/destination on `a.com` pages contained `SUBCOOKIE`.